Defending against Adversarial Attack towards Deep Neural Networks via Collaborative Multi-task Training: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we proposed a novel defence against black-box attack and grey-box attack on deep neural networks.
-Importantly, our method is able to protect DNN classifiers from the Carlini$\&$Wagner attack, which is the most advanced and relatively practical attack to date.
-We also demonstrated through experiments that the performance trade-off on normal example classification brought by our defence is also acceptable.

-As the shortcomings of our approach, first, the quality of the $Classmap$ will directly affect the performance of the detection rate for adversarial examples.
-We use a large volume of non-targeted adversarial examples to approximate the encoding rules between class labels.
-However, the quality is affected by the employed attacking method.
-Second, introducing randomness into the defence can further increase the defence performance.
-Moreover, there could be better option than multiplying the logits in the gradient lock unit.
-These problems will be addressed in our future work.
+In this paper, we proposed a novel defence against black-box attacks and grey-box attacks on DNNs.
+According to the evaluation, our defence can defend both black-box attacks and grey-box attacks without knowing the details of the attacks in advance.
+As for the shortcomings of our approach, first, the quality of the $Classmap$ will directly affect the performance of the detection rate for adversarial examples.
+We use a large volume of non-targeted adversarial examples to estimate the encoding rules among class labels.
+However, the quality of the estimation is affected by the employed attacking method.
+Second, our defence is proposed based on the properties of non-targeted attacks and is designed for the non-targeted attacks.
+For targeted attacks, our defence can be further strengthened by training the classmaps based on the targeted attacks.
+We will improve our defence in future work.

-DNN has achieved the state-of-the-art performance in various tasks.
-However, compared to traditional machine learning approaches, DNN also provides a practical strategy for crafting adversarial examples, since the back-propagation algorithm of DNN can be exploited by an adversary as an effective pathway for searching adversarial examples.

 Current attacks and defences have not yet been exclusively applied to the real-world systems built on DNN.
 Previous studies have made attempts to attack online deep learning service providers, such as Clarifi \cite{liu2016delving}, Amazon Machine Learning, MetaMind, and Google cloud prediction API \cite{papernot2017practical}.
 However, there is no reported instance of attacking classifier embedded inside complex systems, such as Nvidia Drive PX2.
-Successful attack on those systems might require much more sophisticated pipeline of exploiting vulnerability in system protocols, acquiring data stream, and crafting/injecting adversarial examples.
+Successful attacks on those systems might require much more sophisticated pipeline of exploiting vulnerabilities in system protocols, acquiring data stream, and crafting/injecting adversarial examples.
 However, once the pipeline is built, the potential damage it can deal with would be fatal.
-This could be another direction for the future works.
+This could be another direction for future work.